macmorning/chess-hub/README.md

 - [x] handle the user key (to avoid user impersonnification)
 - [x] handle user timeout
 - [x] handle multiple channel polling for each client
-- [ ] receive array of moves (for composite moves like castling or promoting) instead of one service call per move
+- [x] receive array of moves (for composite moves like castling or promoting) instead of one service call per move
-- [ ] share code with clients (pieces and board classes)
-- [ ] handle timed games
+- [x] handle timed games

 ___
 client - chessHubClient